ibm-cloud-docs/vmwaresolutions/archiref/kmip/design.md

 {{site.data.keyword.cloud_notm}} Key Protect and Hyper Protect Crypto Services provide this service by using a *customer root key* (CRK).
 Key Protect stores CRKs exclusively in {{site.data.keyword.cloud_notm}} CloudHSM hardware from which they cannot be extracted; Hyper Protect Crypto Services stores keys in IBM zSeries HSMs.
 These CRKs are then used to wrap more encryption keys such as the ones generated by KMIP for VMware for your VMware instance.

 VMware implements this same concept for its keys.
-KMIP for VMware provides a key to VMware upon request, and VMware in turn uses this key as a KEK to wrap or encrypt the final keys that are used to encrypt your vSAN disk drives or virtual machine disks.
-These final keys are called data encrypting keys (DEKs).
+KMIP for VMware provides a key to VMware upon request.
+In turn, VMware uses this key as a KEK to wrap or encrypt the final keys that are used to encrypt your vSAN disk drives or VM disks.
+These final keys are called data encryption keys (DEKs).

 So we end up with the following chain of encryption:
 * Customer root key (CRK) stored permanently in IBM Key Protect or Hyper Protect Crypto Services.
 * Key encrypting key (KEK) generated by KMIP for VMware and provided to vCenter Server and to the ESXi hosts in your instance.
-* Data encrypting key (DEK) generated by VMware and stored alongside the vSAN disk or virtual machine disk.
+* Data encrypting key (DEK) generated by VMware and stored alongside the vSAN disk or VM disk.

 KMIP for VMware stores the wrapped form of the KEKs within IBM Key Protect or Hyper Protect Crypto Services.
-Although the KEKs are cryptographically secured by the CRK and are not required to be stored within an HSM, if you store them in the key management service, their presence is visible to you and you can delete them if you need to revoke individual keys.
+The KEKs are cryptographically secured by the CRK and are not required to be stored within an HSM.
+However, if you store them in the key management service, they are visible to you and you can delete them if you need to revoke individual keys.

 ### Authentication and authorization
 {: #kmip-design-authentication}